How Likely Are Large Elections Tied?: Introduction

-The difficulty in accurately bounding the likelihood of ties comes from two types of correlations.
+The difficulty in accurately bounding the likelihood of ties comes from two types of statistical correlations.
 The first type consists of correlations among components of $X$.
 That is, for any pairs of linear orders $R$ and $W$, $X_R$ and $X_W$ are statistically dependent.
 The second type consists of correlations among equations, and more generally, inequalities as we will see in the general problem studied in this paper.
-For example, while it is straightforward to see that (\ref{eq:firstcond}) and (\ref{eq:secondcond}) implies (\ref{eq:thirdcond}), which means that ties can be effectively characterized by two equations, it is unclear how much correlation exists between (\ref{eq:firstcond}) and (\ref{eq:secondcond}).
-Existing asymptotic tools such as multivariate Central Limit Theorems and Berry-Esseen-type Theorems~\cite{Bentkus2005:A-Lyapunov-type,Valiant2011:Estimating,Daskalakis2016:A-Size-Free,Diakonikolas2016:The-fourier,Raic2019:A-multivariate} (a.k.a.~Lyapunov-type bounds) contains an $O(\frac{1}{\sqrt n})$ or higher error bound, which are too coarse and do not match the lower bound that will be proved in this paper.
-The problem becomes more challenging for inequalities, other voting rules, other $m$ and $k$, and non-i.i.d.~distributions over votes.
+For example, while it is straightforward to see that (\ref{eq:firstcond}) and (\ref{eq:secondcond}) implies (\ref{eq:thirdcond}) in Example~\ref{ex:intro}, it is unclear how much correlation exists between (\ref{eq:firstcond}) and (\ref{eq:secondcond}).
+Existing asymptotic tools such as multivariate Central Limit Theorems and Berry-Esseen-type Theorems~\cite{Bentkus2005:A-Lyapunov-type,Valiant2011:Estimating,Daskalakis2016:A-Size-Free,Diakonikolas2016:The-fourier,Raic2019:A-multivariate} (a.k.a.~Lyapunov-type bounds) contain an $O(n^{-0.5})$ or higher error bound, which are too coarse and do not match the lower bound that will be proved in this paper.
+The problem becomes more challenging for inequalities, other voting rules, other number of alternatives, other $k$'s, and non-i.i.d.~distributions over votes.

-\paragraph{Our Model.} We answer the question under the {\em smoothed social choice} framework~\cite{Xia2020:The-Smoothed}, which is inspired by the celebrated {\em smoothed complexity analysis}~\cite{Spielman2009:Smoothed}.
-The framework is much more general and realistic than the extensively-studied i.i.d.~models, especially IC.
-In the smoothed social choice framework, agents' ``ground truth'' preferences can be arbitrarily correlated and are chosen by an adversary, and then independent noises are added to form their votes.
-Mathematically, the adversary chooses a distribution $\pi_j$ for each agent $j$ from a set $\Pi$ of distributions over all linear orders over the alternatives.
-Then, given an (irresolute) voting rule $\cor$, $2\le k\le m$, and $n\in\mathbb N$ agents, the {\em max-adversary} aims to maximize the likelihood of $k$-way ties, denoted by $\slt{\Pi}{\cor}{m}{k}{n}$, by choosing $\vec \pi = (\pi_1,\ldots,\pi_n)\in \Pi^n$.
-Formally, we define:
+\paragraph{\bf The Model.} We address the likelihood of ties under the {\em smoothed social choice} framework~\cite{Xia2020:The-Smoothed}, which is inspired by the celebrated {\em smoothed complexity analysis}~\cite{Spielman2009:Smoothed}.
+We believe that the framework is more general and realistic than the extensively studied i.i.d.~models, especially IC.
+In the framework, agents' ``ground truth'' preferences can be arbitrarily correlated and are chosen by an adversary, and then independent noises are added to form their votes.
+Mathematically, the adversary chooses a distribution $\pi_j$ for each agent $j$ from a set $\Pi$ of distributions over all linear orders over the alternatives, under which the probability of various events of interest are studied, for example Condorcet's paradox and satisfaction of axioms~\cite{Xia2020:The-Smoothed}.